 A schools education programme is providing students along the proposed line of route with a number of curriculum-based Crossrail activities.

-A programme of Public Information Centres was conducted along the proposed line of route between 6 September and 9 October, 2004 to provide an update, with more detail and responses to issues already raised.
+A further programme of Public Information Centres is being conducted along the proposed line of route between 6 September and 9 October, 2004 to provide an update, more detail and responses to issues already raised.